US officials: Pilot error caused Kobe Bryant chopper crash

 LOS ANGELES (AP) — The pilot who crashed the helicopter carrying Kobe Bryant, killing all nine aboard, made a series of poor decisions that led him to fly blindly into a wall of clouds where he became so disoriented he thought he was climbing when the craft was plunging toward a Southern California hillside, federal safety officials said Tuesday.

-The National Transportation Safety Board primarily blamed Ara Zobayan in the Jan.
-26, 2020 crash that killed the pilot along with Bryant, his daughter and six other passengers heading to a girls basketball tournament.
+The National Transportation Safety Board primarily blamed pilot Ara Zobayan in the Jan.
+26, 2020 crash that killed him along with Bryant, the basketball star’s daughter and six other passengers heading to a girls basketball tournament.

 Zobayan, an experienced pilot, ignored his training, violated flight rules by flying into conditions where he couldn’t see and failed to take alternate measures, such as slowing down and landing or switching to auto-pilot, that would have averted the tragedy.
-The NTSB said it was likely he felt pressure to deliver his star client to his daughter's game.
+The NTSB said it was likely he felt pressure to deliver his star client to his daughter's game at Bryant's Mamba Sports Academy.

 The agency announced the long-awaited findings during a four-hour hearing pinpointing probable causes of what went awry in the 40-minute flight.
 The crash led to widespread public mourning for the retired basketball star, several lawsuits and prompted state and federal legislation.